mostsignificant/mostsignificant.github.io/_posts/2024-12-15-build-learn-monetize-5-python-projects-and-microsaas-ideas-for-2025.markdown

 url_mapping = {}
 ```

 Provide an endpoint to create shortened URLs.
 Every shortened URL will be stored.
-Be aware that this is a simplified method for shortening: for example it does not check for collisions.
+Be aware that this is a simplified method for shortening: it does not check for collisions, for example.

 ```python
 @app.route('/shorten', methods=['POST'])